On one of my morning walks, I ran into a neighbor who asked me about my trip to the high Arctic.

 My enthusiasm was spilling out of me.
 She was aware that it is a pricey trip by many people's standards.
 But, as my excitement gripped her, she began to think that a concerted saving plan would be worth it.

-After giving you an introductory post about the trip, one on very practical tips for expedition travel and a third on what I learned in the north, I now want to share my personal experience of this trip to the high Arctic with Adventure Canada.
+I now want to share my personal experience of this trip to the high Arctic with Adventure Canada.

 - During the day there was a lot of learning.